JDSRAO/TaskTracker/README.md

 # Task Tracker
 This is repository contains a task tracker application through which we can track time taken to complete tasks.

-## Angular 5 application with CRUD operations and authentication based on JSON Web Tokens
+This application is build using Angular 5 and authentication is based on JSON Web Tokens
---

 ### Features
 * Task Operations